 - Learns from, with, and about all team members within an interprofessional collaborative practice framework.

-- Uses self-reflection and professional development to stay current in evidenced based disciplinary and interdisciplinary practices.
+- Uses self-reflection and professional development to stay in evidenced-based disciplinary and interdisciplinary practices.

 - Uses collaborative consultation practices when working with service providers and families.

-- Mentors, teaches and provides performance feedback and reflective supervision to other service providers.
+- Mentors teach and provide performance feedback and reflective supervision to other service providers.

-- Demonstrates disciplinary and interdisciplinary leadership skills during service delivery, program administration, and systems level work.
+- Demonstrates disciplinary and interdisciplinary leadership skills at the service delivery, program administration, and systems-level of early childhood intervention.

-- Advocates at the local, state and national levels for high quality, timely, and effective early childhood intervention services to improve outcomes for children and families.
+- Advocates at the local, state, and national level for high quality, timely, and effective early childhood intervention services to improve outcomes for children and families.